Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

-Leveraging CogBench's rich collection of Storytelling Images and descriptions, we propose a Dynamic In-Context Learning (ICL) strategy to enhancing diversity.
-This strategy randomly samples three descriptions from CogBench as in-context examples for each prompt to the Storyteller model.
+Leveraging CogBench's~\cite{song-etal-2025-cognitive} rich collection of Storytelling Images and descriptions, we propose a Dynamic In-Context Learning (Dyn-ICL) strategy to enhancing diversity.
+It randomly samples three descriptions from CogBench as in-context examples for each Storyteller prompt.